 Labor Day has long been associated with various cultural markers in our society.
 Traditional retailers from shoe shops to automobile dealerships use it as a time to put their summer goods on sale to make way for fall and winter items.
 It also serves as the unofficial end of the summer season, and plenty of Philadelphians spend the three-day weekend at the Jersey shore with friends and family.

-Labor Day 2020, of course, will have a very different feel to it than previous years due to Covid-19.
-Still, the tale of Labor Day is an important one in American history and can help illuminate the logic behind the sartorial rules around it.
+Regardless, the tale of Labor Day is an important one in American history and can help illuminate the logic behind the sartorial rules around it.

 The Beginnings Of Labor Day

 Labor Day gets its name from its purpose: to honor the American labor movement.
 It always falls on the first Monday of September.

 In the late 1800’s, the trade union and labor movements grew rapidly.
 The Industrial Revolution paved the way for this growth, as new manufacturing processes across the country (and Europe, for that matter) demanded laborers to create goods.
 Trade unionists proposed a holiday to recognize these laborers, and both the Central Labor Union and the Knights of Labor organized a parade in New York City to that effect.

 Oregon was the first state to officially celebrate Labor Day in 1887.
 It became a federal holiday in 1894 after thirty U.S. states adopted it.
 It wasn’t just momentum that caused the federal government to recognize the holiday, but rather the Pullman Strike.